 This year I have re-visited the rules and taken them back to their original hex based roots, adding some changes that I have enjoyed in my more recent rule dabblings, in particular Eagles at Quatre Bras.

-This post replicates the design notes from the rules, while the rules themselves (including two scenarios) are now available as a free download (copyright reserved) in the resource section of this post.
+This post (edited to update notes to the Sept 2017 version) replicates the design notes from the rules, while the rules themselves (including two scenarios) are now available as a free download (copyright reserved) in the resource section of this post.

 Please use the 'read more' tab for the rest of this post.

-Core design principles have been to favour fun over simulation and that complexity should sit at the lower end of the spectrum, using easily implemented abstraction based mechanics.
-The game aims to be solo friendly, be playable in a single session and to deliver play into a compact space to reflect the gaming and storage limitations that a lot of gamers have at home.
+Core design principles have been to favour fun over simulation, but with results and a flow of play reflecting the way that official accounts of battle often read.
+The complexity should sit at the lower end of the spectrum, using easily implemented abstraction based mechanics.
+The game aims to be solo friendly, playable in a single session and to deliver play into a compact space to meet the gaming and storage limitations that many gamers have at home.

 The disadvantage of using such a device is that this testing makes for additional die rolling and some may not like that aspect, however, as players get into the mid game and casualties accrue, the nuances of capability and the immediate situation (bringing modifiers), the fatigue of combat and the staying power of units, come together to bring some nice narrative into the game, which can turn on a series of intense moments that feel important to both sides.
 I have looked at ways of taking some of the dice rolls out, but where I did this, a more generic and anticipated outcome resulted.